 (L to R: Tim Horgan, Elyse Harris, Anna Berry, Larry McCrum; photo by Mark Bolton Photography)

 Anna Berry has served as Executive Director of the World Affairs Council of New Hampshire since April 2010.
-She lived in London while studying at King’s College and spent three months living in Nepal as a volunteer English teacher in the Kathmandu Valley in 2008.
-Her passion for travel, culture, language – and her favorite part of exploring, food!- has also taken her to Iceland, India, and many other countries.
-She was one of six delegates chosen to represent the World Affairs Councils of America on a 2013 Leadership Mission to Taiwan and joined a New England delegation on an intercultural exchange trip to Turkey in August 2014.
-Anna was selected as a member of the Leadership Greater Manchester class of 2011 and continues to serve on the program's alumni committee with the Greater Manchester Chamber of Commerce.
+Her passion for travel, culture, language – and her favorite part of exploring, food!- has taken her to Iceland, India, and many other countries.
+She lived in London while studying abroad at King’s College and spent three months in Nepal as a volunteer English teacher in the Kathmandu Valley in 2008.
+More recently, Anna was one of six delegates chosen to represent the World Affairs Councils of America on a 2013 Leadership Mission to Taiwan and joined a New England delegation on an intercultural exchange trip to Turkey in August 2014.

 Tim Horgan joined the World Affairs Council of New Hampshire in November of 2009 as an AmeriCorps Member.
 Since that time he has worked to manage and implement the international visitors programs here in NH, bringing the annual number of visitors hosted to around 300.
 This includes setting up meetings and programs for high level international visitors selected to participate on the State Department’s International Visitor Leadership Program and the Open World Program.
 Tim holds a B.A. in Latin American Studies with a concentration in Political Science from the University of Connecticut, where he also spent 5 months in Monterrey, Mexico on study abroad.